Oatmeal Butterscotch Cookies

 These chewy Oatmeal Butterscotch Cookies are packed with old fashioned oats, loaded with butterscotch chips, have warm subtle notes of cinnamon, and a sweet toffee flavor from the rich brown sugar.
 My oatmeal butterscotch cookies have a buttery soft center with crispy edges and will disappear from your cookie jar in no time!

-If you love a tender oatmeal based cookie, be sure to try my classic oatmeal raisin cookie, or my soft oatmeal chocolate chip cookies, and finally my personal holiday favorite the white chocolate cranberry oatmeal cookie.
+If you love a tender oatmeal based cookie, be sure to try my classic oatmeal raisin cookie, my soft oatmeal chocolate chip cookies, Chewy Monster Cookies, or my Mom’s Recipe Crumbl Cookie.

 Why This Recipe Works

 Oatmeal Butterscotch Cookies, or oatmeal scotchie cookies, are a nostalgic twist on those butterscotch candies that so many enjoyed years ago in Grandma’s kitchen.
 Pair those candies with warm cinnamon and you have one cookie that is tantalizing addictive and sure to be a crowd pleaser!
 Not only are they delicious they’re:

 - Loaded with oats for an extra chewy texture

 - A cookie with a soft chewy center and perfectly crisp edges

 - Studded with butterscotch morsels

 - Warm cinnamon flows throughout for a perfect bite every time